navin-moorthy/Node-Basics/Code Snippets/README.md

     /home/ubuntu/workspace/Node Learnings
     ```

-4. **Create NodeJS based script file, that reads the name of the directory  from the command line arguments and displays the list of directory contents (using fs module)**
+4. **Reads the name of the directory  from the command line arguments and displays the list of directory contents (using fs module)**

     **Answer**